Nuxt 3 integration

 Localize your Nuxt 3 application

-So far we have been able to integrate Vue I18n into our Nuxt 3 application.
-Next, we will implement language switching and import locale resources from outside.
+So far, we have been able to integrate Vue I18n into our Nuxt 3 application.
+Let's implement language switching and import locale resources from outside.

-In the following sections, we will work on Nuxt 3 applications that support English, French, and Japanese.
+In the following sections, we will enable support for English, French, and Japanese on out Nuxt 3 app.

 Add language switching